codingwithcarl/tf-jenkins-server/README.md

 The Jenkins Controller and a Jenkins Agent will be provisioned on two separate EC2 instances.

+An Application Load Balancer will be created to enable HTTPS and DNS.

 ### Built With

 * [Terraform](https://www.terraform.io/)